Are you looking to keep your bearded dragon happy and stimulated?

 These oddly cute pets are a ball to play with when they’re in the right mood.

-If you take the right safety steps, all of these (and more) are great ways to exercise your pet and build a bond.
+If you take the proper safety steps, all of these (and more) are great ways to exercise your pet and build a bond.